puneet4840/Computer-Networking/README.md

 5 - _Physical Layer_:- It is responsile for physical transmission of data over wired cable or wireless signal.
 It finds the best path to send the data packet.

+**PORT**

+A PORT is a virtual number which is assigned to an application or service running on a device which defines on which application to send the data.
+A device can run many applications or services at a time, e.g. You are searching something on a browser, checking email (using Outlook), listening to music (using music streaming application) at the same time.
+So here port comes in the picture, PORT will decide which application to send the data.

+IP Address- It uniquely idendified the device on network.

+PORT- Directing the data to the particular appliction or service on the device which is uniquely identified on a network.

+**Ephemeral PORT**

+Ephemeral port is the temporary number assigned to that service or application which is already running on the same port.

+e.g. You are visiting a website in chrome, here your port 80 is already busy because the website you are visitin is using the PORT 80.
+If you open one more tab and visit to another websitethen ephemeral port comes here in picture.
+Your browser will assign a temporary port number to the other tabs you will open after the first tab.
+An that ephemeral port will last untill your session ends or you close the tab.